 As the Aviary has live shows and feedings scheduled roughly every 30 minutes each and every day, you will be able to enjoy several during a visit; however, if you have your heart set on witnessing one in particular (which for us on our latest visit was the baby sloth feeding) you'll definitely want to plan in advance as individual feedings may be limited to once or twice per day at most.

-Overall, the National Aviary in the North Side lives up to its reputation as being the country's premier collection of birds and is the perfect day out for those looking for something just a bit different from the Pittsburgh zoo.
+Overall, the Pittsburgh Aviary in the North Side lives up to its reputation as being the country's premier collection of birds and is the perfect day out for those looking for something just a bit different from the Pittsburgh zoo.

 The National Aviary is located at 700 Arch Street in the North Side and is open seven days a week (but is closed on select holidays).